Economy of Indonesia: Labour unrest

 As of 2011, labour militancy was growing with a major strike at the Grasberg mine, the world's largest gold mine as well as the second-largest copper mine, and numerous strikes elsewhere.
 A common issue was the attempts by foreign-owned enterprises to evade Indonesia's strict labour laws by calling their employees' contract workers.
-The New York Times expressed concern that Indonesia's cheap labor advantage might be lost.
+The New York Times expressed concern that Indonesia's cheap labour advantage might be lost.
 However, a large pool of the unemployed who will accept substandard wages and conditions remains available.
 One factor in the increase of militancy is increased awareness via the Internet of prevailing wages in other countries, and the generous profits foreign companies are making in Indonesia.

 On 1 September 2015, thousands of workers in Indonesia staged large demonstrations across the country in pursuit of higher wages and improved labour laws.
 Approximately 35,000 people rallied in total.
 They demanded a 22% to 25% increase in the minimum wage by 2016 and lower prices on essential goods, including fuel.
 The unions also want the government to ensure job security and ensure the fundamental rights of the workers.

-In 2020, thousands of workers across the country held a massive march to protest against the Omnibus Law on Job Creation that included several controversial rules, which revised minimum wages, lowered severance pay, relaxed firing rules, among other disadvantaging regulations for labors and factory workers.
+In 2020, thousands of workers across the country held a massive march to protest against the Omnibus Law on Job Creation that included several controversial rules, which revised minimum wages, lowered severance pay, relaxed firing rules, among other disadvantaging regulations for labours and factory workers.

 Inequality

 Economic disparity and the flow of natural resource profits to Jakarta has led to discontent and contributed to separatist movements in areas such as Aceh and Papua.
 Geographically, the poorest fifth regions account for just 8% of consumption, while the wealthiest fifth account for 45%.
-While there are new laws on decentralization that may address the problem of uneven growth and satisfaction partially, there are many hindrances in putting this new policy into practice.
+While there are new laws on decentralisation that may address the problem of uneven growth and satisfaction partially, there are many hindrances in putting this new policy into practice.
 At a 2011 Makassar Indonesian Chamber of Commerce and Industry (Kadin) meeting, Disadvantaged Regions Minister said there are 184 regencies classified as disadvantaged areas, with around 120 in eastern Indonesia.
 1% of Indonesia's population has 49.3% of the country's $1.8 trillion wealth, down from 53.5%.
 However, it is ranked fourth after Russia (74.5%), India (58.4%) and Thailand (58%).